swoicik/swoicik.github.io/_posts/2011-02-03-slow-dance-a-poem.md

 Life isn't a race, so take it slower,

-hear the music before your song is over.</blockquote>
+hear the music before your song is over.